-Wabash College Moot Court Competition: 2013 Participant's Guide
+Wabash College Moot Court Competition: 2015 Participant's Guide

-Preliminary rounds of the Competition will be held in Baxter Hall on Saturday, October 26.
+Preliminary rounds of the Competition will be held on Saturday, October 24.
+Participants should report to Baxter Hall at 8:30 a.m.; room assignments will be available outside of Baxter 101.
 The First Round will begin at 9:00 A.M., and the Second Round will begin at 11:00 A.M.
-Room assignments will be available outside of Baxter 114, beginning at 8:30 A.M.
 Each team, consisting of two (2) members, will argue in two rounds, once as Petitioners and once as Respondents.

-Party Name in the Trial (District) Court Result in the Trial (District) Court Name in the Court of Appeals Result in the Court of Appeals Name in the Supreme Court State of Placidia (and its Attorney General) Defendants Won Appellee Lost Petitioners Patrick, Silk and Schneider et al. Plaintiffs Lost Appellant Won Respondents
+Party Name in the Trial (District) Court Result in the Trial (District) Court Name in the Court of Appeals Result in the Court of Appeals Name in the Supreme Court United Compatriots and Legal Allies, Inc. Plaintiff Won Appellee Lost Petitioner United States of America Defendant Lost Appellant Won Respondent